-I talked to Jen Jarvis, COO and a lead consultant of PGS, about a comment she made in passing once that intrigued me.
-Referring to her work managing Planned Parenthood of Anchorage, she said, “I credit a high percentage of the success we had to my drive to transform the clinic to a data-driven culture.
+I talked to consultant Jen Jarvis about a comment she made in passing once that intrigued me.
+Referring to her previous role as the executive director of a local healthcare non-profit, she said, “I credit a high percentage of the success we had to my drive to transform the organization to a data-driven culture.
 Empowering staff with meaningful metrics created certainty and confidence that they were all moving in the same direction.”
 I wanted to know more about a data driven culture and organization and how to create one.
 Here is what she told me.

 The Value of Managing with Data

 An organization with a data driven culture is one in which management decisions are based on data not emotion, and one in which staff know they are all driving in the same direction.
 There is alignment.
 When managing employees by using data, you are giving them the ability and tools to show them how they are doing.
 It makes management easier, because performance is indicated by the data, and staff can see the impact of their work.

 As a manager, you might feel that someone is working hard, but having actual data backs that feeling up.
 Data doesn’t negate telling your staff they are doing a good job.
 You should still affirm your people, but use the data to show them the results of their efforts.
 Having data also takes away the “my manager doesn’t like me” problem.
 You have data to show what was completed.